tatianavoronkova/tatianavoronkova/README.md

 ### Hi there :wave:
 I am Tatiana, passionate and enthusiastic data analyst with a Master's degree in IT and Mathematics.
-I bring over 6 years of experience as a subject metter expert leading the planning department in a global manufacturing company.
+I bring over 6 years of experience in data analysis leading the planning department in a global manufacturing company.
 During this time, I acquired skills in data analysis, process automation and KPIs tracking.
 Proficient in forecasting methods and at developing insightful KPI Dashboards, I specialize in advanced analytics techniques such as data pre-processing, statistical methods application, data visualization and insights communication.

 I am currently working remotely as a freelancer and available for short-term projects and part-time longer-term engagements.
 Eager to leverage my diverse skill set in a new challenge within the dynamic field of Data Analytics.